Sunday, August 1, 2021

-2. We will have two separate clinic areas this year, with a triage area to determine which clinic will be used in each case.
-Our primary clinic will be the traditional clinic next to the office, and our additional clinic will be referred to as our “little clinic”.
-In order to keep the primary clinic in use for students with other health issues, students identified as having a fever or symptoms of COVID-19 will be taken to the “little clinic”.
+2. We will return to having one clinic this year.
 As much as possible, minor needs such as Bandaids will be managed in the classroom.
 We need your help in reinforcing with your child that trips to the clinic should be reserved for when a child is truly not feeling well – not things such as chapped lips, dry skin, and other minor issues that can be addressed at home.

-4. The school will provide a face shield for each student in grades K-8.
+4. The school will provide a face shield for each student in grades K-2 and by individual request in other grades.
 It is the responsibility of parents to provide face masks.
-We have ordered lanyards that the school will provide for students to wear to contain masks while eating or drinking.
+Lanyards will be available to help contain masks while eating or drinking.

 6. Our attendance policy has been adjusted in consideration of COVID-19.
-While every student should be learning either in person or at home while he or she is well, there is no incentive to come to school when ill.
-Students may not return to school until they are symptom free for a full 72 hours (3 days) without fever reducing medication OR they have a negative COVID-19 test (must provide test results) OR they have a note from the attending physician stating that symptoms are not the result of COVID-19.
+Students may not return to school until they are symptom free for a full 48 hours (2 days) without fever reducing medication (reduced from 72 hours symptom free) OR they have a negative COVID-19 test (must provide test results) OR they have a note from the attending physician stating that symptoms are not the result of COVID-19.
+There is no incentive to come to school when ill.
 The perfect attendance award has been eliminated.
 The policy on excessive absence will be reviewed and applied on a case-by-case basis during the duration of COVID-19.